Aci Trezza: The Islands of the Cyclops

 Off the coast of Aci Trezza are three tall, prominent sea stacks.
-According to local legend, these were the great stones thrown at Odysseus in the epic poem The Odyssey by the monster Cyclops.
+According to local legend, these were the great stones thrown at Odysseus in the epic poem.
+The Odyssey by the monster Cyclops.
 The islands are thus referred to as the "isole dei ciclopi" (islands of the Cyclops, or Cyclopean Isles) by locals.
 This complements the notion that the Cyclops once had a smithy below Mount Etna, which looms over the village to the northwest.

 Cultural references

-Giovanni Verga's novel I Malavoglia ("The House by the Medlar Tree") is set in Aci Trezza.
+Giovanni Verga's novels I Malavoglia ("The House by the Medlar Tree"), and Fantasticheria are set in Aci Trezza.

-In 1948 Luchino Visconti filmed his neo-realist film La terra trema, based on Verga's novel I Malavoglia, in Aci Trezza.
+In 1948 Luchino Visconti filmed his neo-realist film La Terra Trema, based on Verga's novel I Malavoglia, in Aci Trezza.
 The entire cast were local inhabitants rather than professional actors.
 A small museum dedicated to the film can be found in the town, and is run by one of the cast members.